-NOTE: Novice Golf 2 is a prerequisite to Novice Golf 3.
-Put your new golf skills to the test as part of the Adaptive Sports Foundation Warrior-Volunteer Golf Outing.
-You will have the opportunity to play a round of golf with some of our volunteers one day and then play in a fun “tournament” on the next day.
+Put your golf skills to the test as part of the Adaptive Sports Foundation Warrior-Volunteer Golf Outing.
+You will have the opportunity to play a round of golf with some of our volunteers one day and then play in a fundraiser tournament at Windham Country Club.

 This course helps develop safe cycling skills and gives cyclists the confidence they need to ride safely and legally in traffic or on the trail.
 Included in the course will be the opportunity to learn how to select bicycles for a variety of disabilities as well as how to maintain bikes.
 This course covers bicycle safety checks, fixing a flat, on-bike skills, and crash avoidance techniques.
 Participants will also explore the role of nutrition in personal fitness and develop cycling training programs that include a nutrition component.
-Course include practical experience on road bikes, recumbents and hand cycles.Cycling 2 (August 30 – September 1, 2016) Continue to improve your riding skills on either the road, bike paths or mountain biking.
+Course include practical experience on road bikes, recumbents and hand cycles.Cycling 2 (August 7-9, 2019) Continue to improve your riding skills on the road.
 Participants will have the opportunity to go for longer rides and put their skills to work in a variety of situations.
-This is great training if you are training for a long ride such as Soldier Ride.
-Mountain Bike 1 (June 14-16, 2016)
+This is great training if you are preparing for a big cycling event.

 This course helps develop mountain biking skills to venture on the trail.
 This course covers bicycle safety checks, fixing a flat, on-bike skills, and crash avoidance techniques.
 Windham has a variety of trails so that newer mountain bikers can progress from flatter trails, to introduction to hillier trails and single track to full on downhill mountain biking.
-Participants in the Mountain Bike 1 will combine with Cycling I participants for post-ride lectures on bike maintenance skills, nutrition, and fitness.Mountain Bike 2 (August 30-September 1, 2016) Participants must have attended Mountain Bike 1 or have mountain biking experience.
+Participants in the Mountain Bike 1 will combine with Cycling I participants for post-ride lectures on bike maintenance skills, nutrition, and fitness.Mountain Bike 2 (August 7-9, 2019) Participants must have attended Mountain Bike 1 or have mountain biking experience.
 Continue to improve your mountain biking skills on a variety of terrain in the Windham area.
 There will be opportunities to explore single track, uphill and downhill lift served ski area terrain as well as some old carriage roads.
 There will be indoor sessions on bike maintenance and repair as well as discussions of nutrition and fitness.
-CLICK HERE to see photos from 2015 Warrior in Motion cycling events